SpenceIsCool/PLEdu_IS_Fa23/minutes.md

 # W: September 6, 2023
 - review of papers I was interested in from standards based grading
-- 15: Kate Owens.
+- READING: 15: Kate Owens.
 2015.
 A Beginner’s Guide to Standards Based Grading. https://blogs.ams.org/matheducation/2015/11/20/a-beginners-guide-to-standards-based-grading/
     - https://blogs.ams.org/matheducation/2015/11/20/a-beginners-guide-to-standards-based-grading/
     - seems friendly enough and worth reading
     - The goal of SBG is to shift the focus of grades from a weighted average of scores earned on various assignments to a measure of mastery of individual learning targets related to the content of the course.